LLB (Hons), BA, Accredited Specialist in Commercial Litigation - Queensland Law Society, Accredited Mediator - Queensland Law Society

-Toby is a Partner in the Dispute Resolution & Litigation group.
-He is an Accredited Specialist in Commercial Litigation with the Queensland Law Society (QLS) and is a member of the QLS’ Commercial Litigation Specialist Accreditation Advisory Committee.
+Toby is an Accredited Specialist in Commercial Litigation with the Queensland Law Society (QLS) and is former a member of the QLS’ Commercial Litigation Specialist Accreditation Advisory Committee.

-Toby is also a National Accredited Mediator and has been mediating for more than 18 years.
+Toby is also a National Accredited Mediator and has been acting as a mediator and facilitator for nearly 20 years.
 He is currently the Chair of the QLS Alternative Dispute Resolution Committee.
-Toby is regularly appointed by parties and nominating authorities to act as an independent mediator and facilitator.
+Toby is recognised in the 2020 edition of Doyles Guide as leading Mediator for Queensland.
+He is regularly appointed by parties and nominating authorities to act as an independent mediator and facilitator.
 He was formerly a dispute resolution adviser with Europe’s largest ADR organisation, the Centre for Effective Dispute Resolution (CEDR), in London.

 Toby acts for clients in commercial dispute resolution matters in courts, tribunals and arbitrations including in mining, property and leasing, commercial, corporate, insolvency, intellectual property, regulatory inquiries and mediations.

 Toby also has experience in financial services and regulation having previously worked in the Enforcement Division of the UK’s Financial Services Authorities on major market abuse and insider dealing investigations.

 Toby has extensive mediation and facilitation experience in both Australia and the UK and has acted as a mediator or facilitator in a wide range of areas including:

 Toby has also been engaged as a mediation trainer and coach for a number of organisations such as the University of Queensland, Resolution Institute and The Real Estate Institute of Queensland (REIQ).

 #Government, #Dispute Resolution & Litigation, #Local Government

 We examine the Commonwealth government's model litigant obligations, how these obligations are enforced and provide some key tips to help government lawyers comply with these obligations.